ARM-software/libddssec/readme.md

 implementation uses [OP-TEE][3] to isolate secure operations and assets under a Trusted Execution Environment.

+## Supported platforms

+libddssec is developed and tested using Ubuntu 16.04.6 LTS on 64-bit Arm-based systems (aarch64) with TrustZone support and OP-TEE enabled.
+The tests are run using the [Armv8-A Base Platform FVP][4] using the [Arm Development Platforms stack][5], both of which available free-of-charge.

+While 32-bit builds may work, they should be considered untested.

 ## Prerequisites

 To build __libddssec__, the following tools are required: